IN AN EMERGENCY:

 - Changed treatments or medications (other than normal adjustments for ongoing care);

 - Been admitted to the hospital for treatment of the condition.

-Contact Allianz Global Assistance - immediately or as soon as possible - when medical services are incurred.
+Contact Allianz Global Assistance immediately or as soon as medical services are incurred.
 Allianz Global Assistance will assume responsibility on your behalf for obtaining reimbursement of eligible medical expenses from your provincial health care plan and from Manulife.

-Make sure to obtain a fully itemized bill for any in-hospital expenses or treatment, and keep all receipts.
-You will need to submit a claim for the expenses incurred.
-To claim expenses when you get home you will need to:
+You must obtain a fully itemized bill for any in-hospital expenses or treatment, and keep all receipts.
+Upon your return home, you will need to submit a claim for the expenses incurred:

 - Submit a claim for reimbursement to the Régie de l'assurance-maladie de Québec.
 For more information, go to Reimbursement of cost of services received during the stay.